-The ANC wireless headphones market for travellers is a competitive one in which Bose needs its new QC45 to make an impact.
+The ANC wireless headphone market for travellers is a competitive one in which the new Bose QC45 headphones need to make an impact.

 Long gone are the days when the QC25’s were the standard headphone of choice for savvy travellers, with Sony ruling the over-ear option for several years now, and with the continual improvement to in-ear buds, AirPods and the like are catching up.